MAY 2008

 Comments

-• Keya-Mura: Rokusuke (Ichikawa Somegorô), a sword master who lives a simple country life, is taking care of a small foundling child.
+• Keya-mura: Rokusuke (Ichikawa Somegorô), a sword master who lives a simple country life, is taking care of a small foundling child.
 He hangs the boy's kimono outside his house in the hope that the boy's relatives will see it and know where he is.
 One day he finds himself attacked by a woman named Osono (Ichikawa Kamejirô) who turns out to be the aunt of the child.
 As they talk, they find that they are in fact linked by promises of marriage although they have never met directly.
 Osono is searching for the killer of her father, Rokusuke's master, and Rokusuke promises to help in her vendetta.

 • Fuji Musume: the spirit of wisteria blossoms dances of love in the form of a beautiful young maiden.
 One of Kabuki's most famous and colorful dances, it will feature the dancing skills of Nakamura Fukusuke.